Palmer Station Timeline

 Summer 1979-80

-This was the submarine Simpson (ex-USS Spot) which showed up in November along with the accompanying Chilean Navy icebreaker which is unidentifed at this point.
-While the U. S. Navy used a submarine (briefly and unsuccessfully) in Operation Highjump in 1947-48, this may be the first and only visit of a military submarine to a post-IGY American Antarctic station.
+While the U. S. Navy used a submarine, the USS Sennet, briefly and unsuccessfully in Operation Highjump in 1946-47, this may be the first and only visit of a military submarine to a post-IGY American Antarctic station...or ANY Antarctic station, for that matter.

-Hero sent to BA for emergency drydocking after a teredo infestation was discovered
+Hero sent to Buenos Aires for emergency drydocking after a teredo infestation was discovered.

 Winter 1980